With more and more information about postpartum depression readily available to new moms, will they take the time to read it?

 2.)
 We need to annihilate the stigma of postpartum depression.

 As a survivor of postpartum depression, bringing awareness and help to others who are suffering is a cause that is close to my heart.
 While it can be terrifying to “speak up when you’re feeling down” it is so important both for our own mental health and to help bring awareness about this debilitating condition.

-Check it out!
-I’ve added to this list in my new post!
+Check it out – I’ve added to this list!

 Prior to becoming a mother myself, I had heard about postpartum depression in all of it’s notorious glory.
 But I never, ever, in a million years, thought it would happen to me.
 I had ZERO risk factors and an awesome support system.
 So when the first few symptoms started popping up, I laughed it off… “ME???
 Postpartum depression???
 Never!!!”